-Note: There will be a single-question paper including 50 questions, of which 40 must be answered.
+Note: A single-question paper will include 50 questions, of which 40 must be answered.

 Unit 1: Agriculture and Meteorology, Genetics and Plant Breeding, Biochemistry and Microbiology

 Agrometeorology: Elements of Weather (rainfall, temperature, humidity, wind speed), Sunshine weather predictions, and climate change in crop production.